grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 * [ ] _They make the run into port on the surface._
 	* {Is this where they come up in a blessed fog?}

+* [ ] They contact Shakes via Pigeon:
+	* "Goddamn it!
+Get Shakes on the...pigeon."
+"His name is Guillaume" said Hemi.
+"I don't care what his name is!
+Just get Shakes to reverse course!"
+	* later "ok, get the pigeon" "guiaullme" "guiaullme, and tell Shakes...."

 ### --- (Into an exotic remote city with junks everywhere; homes built on stilts;  unload cargo at port)

-* [ ] _They arrive at an exotic remove city, with wooden homes built on stilts and junks with fishermen.
+* [ ] _They arrive at an exotic remove city, with wooden homes built on stilts and junks with fishermen._
+	* Hints at the economy of the city, the whole thing built on stilts
+		* it's not _ancient_; it's relatively new development, but impoverished
+		* including warehouses and depots
+		* it was easier than draining the swampland that made up most of the territorial area
-	* [ ] the metal machine tooling through rickety wood structures;_
+	* the giant metal machine tooling through rickety wood structures;

 * [ ] _The find their dock and unload._